Compare Tree Pruning Quotes Now

 Does cutting off dead branches help?

 Dead branches not only pose grave danger to your life and property but they can also affect the health of a tree.
 Dead branches are ones where the tree has lost all its internal mechanism of growth and natural healing.
+You need to contract a tree pruning service every 2 – 3 years to remove dead branches for your health and your trees longevity.

 Naturally they become the breeding ground for infections, diseases and pests.
 If they aren’t removed on time they can start affecting the healthy portion of your tree.
 Apart from improving the health of your tree, cutting off dead branches also helps in improving the appearance of your tree.